balena-io/balena-cli/doc/cli.markdown

 service name

+#### --v13

+enable selected balena CLI v13 pre-release features, like the renaming from "application" to "fleet" in command output

 ## env rm &#60;id&#62;

-Remove a configuration or environment variable from an application, device or service, as selected by command-line options.
+Remove a configuration or environment variable from a fleet, device or service, as selected by command-line options.

 Variables are selected by their database ID (as reported by the 'balena envs' command) and one of six database "resource types":

-- application (fleet) environment variable
+- fleet environment variable
-- application (fleet) configuration variable (--config)
+- fleet configuration variable (--config)
-- application (fleet) service variable (--service)
+- fleet service variable (--service)
 - device environment variable (--device)
 - device configuration variable (--device --config)
 - device service variable (--device --service)

-The --device option selects a device-specific variable instead of an application (fleet) variable.
+The --device option selects a device-specific variable instead of a fleet variable.

 The --config option selects a configuration variable.
 Configuration variable names typically start with the 'BALENA_' or 'RESIN_' prefixes and are used to configure balena platform features.

-The --service option selects a service variable, which is an environment variable that applies to a specifc service (application container) in a microservices (multicontainer) application.
+The --service option selects a service variable, which is an environment variable that applies to a specifc service (container) in a microservices (multicontainer) fleet.

 The --service and --config options cannot be used together, but they can be used alongside the --device option to select a device-specific service or